boostorg/cmake/developer.md

 When building shared libraries, we define `BOOST_TIMER_DYN_LINK`, and when building static libraries, we define `BOOST_TIMER_STATIC_LINK`.
-Again, this is needed to property export and import functions from dynamic libraries, in particular on the Windows platform.
+Again, this is needed to properly export and import functions from dynamic libraries, in particular on the Windows platform.

 These defines are described in the